Harrisburg University – Tuition at Harrisburg University of Science and Technology

 OneCard Replacement Charge: Upon enrollment, a student receives, at no cost, a photo-imprinted OneCard to be used as an identification badge, as a library card, and for building and elevator access.
 A student is required to wear the OneCard badge when on campus.
 If a OneCard is lost or stolen, a charge of $25 is assessed to replace the card.

-Payment Plans: A monthly, interest-free payment plan is offered to students and or parent to make four (4) monthly installment payments during the semester.
-Payments plans are not available to international students.
+Payment Plans: A monthly, interest-free payment plan is offered to non-international students and or parents to make four (4) monthly installment payments during the semester.
+Payment plans are not available to executive format students.
 There is an enrollment fee of $50 per semester for this service.
 The application form is available online at the Finance page of MyHU.

-The Employee Deferred Payment (EDP) plan is available for local Harrisburg campus students.
+The Employee Deferred Payment (EDP) plan is available for non-international non-executive format students.
 Many employers offer employees a tuition reimbursement benefit.
-Because reimbursement is usually dependent upon the employee’s proof of grade completion, an EDP plan permits a student’s allowable tuition payment to be deferred until the end of the semester.
+Because reimbursement is usually dependent upon the employee’s proof of grade completion, an EDP plan permits a non-executive format student’s allowable tuition payment to be deferred until the end of the semester.
 The enrollment fee for the plan is $50 per semester.
 The application form is available online at the Finance page of MyHU.

 Enrollment Status Determination and Financial Aid Payments: A student’s enrollment status is determined at the end of the Add/Drop Period.
 The student is charged the applicable tuition rate for the number of semester hours in which the student is enrolled.
 Federal student financial aid program assistance for which the student may be eligible is then calculated and paid, in accordance with regulations, based on the student’s enrollment status.